Frequently Asked Questions (FAQs)

 Do you provide any type of training programs related to safety for students on campus?.

 Yes we do and they're all free!
 A sample list of some of our offerings can be found here: /safety.
 However, custom courses can be set up for you or your student groups if you contact us well in advance of your expected timeframe.
 Call the community relations officer listed in the link above to discuss your options.
 The best way to see what is already being offered throughout the semester is to follow our social media accounts…we're on Facebook, Twitter, and Instagram.
 We'll post class offerings there as well as they occur.

 Can I or my child carry a handgun on campus?

 It depends.
 There is lots of good information and more FAQs here: https://www.unt.edu/campus-carry

-For most students who want to carry a concealed handgun, they must have a Texas LTC, which means they must be 21 years old minimum.
-That excludes many undergraduates or students who live in residence halls.
+For those wishing to carry a concealed handgun on the premises of UNT (in buildings), they must have a Texas License to Carry (LTC).
 LTC holders are still prohibited from carrying in certain areas that are marked with the requisite signage.
-If after you’ve reviewed the materials linked above you have a more specific situation or would like to talk further, please reach out to us at email@example.com.
+If after you've reviewed the materials linked above you have a more specific situation or would like to talk further, please reach out to us at email@example.com.